divadnebnahtan/umsugraph/README.md

 - get node/link font and opacity feedback
 - hover effects
 - mobile: needs to be able to drag nodes when zoomed out
+  - expand hitbox when zoomed out
+  - just pick the nearest node within a certain distance?

 ### Sidebar
 - add functionality to reset/auto/update buttons
   - should the buttons be for each section instead?
   - feature put on hold for now
 - On background click, should clear search result, close sidebar, or both?
+- Keys like slash should not do anything if a text input is focused

 ### Forces
 - lots and lots of sliders